QuantEcon/lecture-python-intro/lectures/french_rev.md

 Notice the 1793-1794  surge in revenues raised by printing money.

-* this reflects extraordinary measures that the Committee for Public Safety adopted to force citizens to accept paper money, or else.
+* This reflects extraordinary measures that the Committee for Public Safety adopted to force citizens to accept paper money, or else.

 Also note the abrupt fall off in revenues raised by 1797 and the absence of further observations after 1797.

-* this reflects the end using the printing press to raise revenues.
+* This reflects the end of using the printing press to raise revenues.

 What French paper money  entitled its holders to changed over time in interesting ways.